-- The employer terminates the employee because the employee has disclosed information to a governmental authority which the employee has reasonable cause to believe discloses a legal violation.
+- The employer terminates the employee because the employee has disclosed information to the employer or to a governmental authority which the employee has reasonable cause to believe discloses a legal violation.

 - The employer terminates the employee because of the employee’s race, gender, age, disability, religion, national origin or sexual orientation.